thirumurthis/Learnings/AngularNote-development.md

    - \*.spec.ts - testing
    - \*.css - style
    - \*.ts - logic goes here

-  `module` all the directives, components are kept, kind of container.
+  **module** sort of containers for all components/directives.

-    - app.module.ts - updated with the created component in the `array @NgModule` and `imported the component`
+  `app.module.ts` is updated with the created component, by including it in the `array @NgModule` and also the component is `imported` here in this file.

  Note: If we don't want the spec.ts file to be created, we can use the option/flag
  ```